Keyboard shortcuts

 return: string

-• Non-zero codes. code = 0 is reserved for success and will be rejected.
+• code = 0 is reserved for success; non-zero is required.

-• No collision with functions.
-The error domain name must not match any function name in the same module.
+• The domain name must not collide with any function name in the module.

-• Non-empty name.
-The error domain name must not be blank.
+• The domain name must not be empty.

 weaveffi_error err = {0, NULL};